 I never used Unix (not even for a minute) until after I decided to develop a free replacement for it (the GNU system).
 I chose that design to follow because it was portable and seemed fairly clean.
 I was never a fan of Unix; I had some criticisms of it too.
 But it was ok overall as a model.

 Since I don't think the recent fad for "coding" is an improvement, I have decided not to adopt it.
-I don't use the term "coding", except if I were talking about a business programming team which has coders.
+I don't use the term "coding", unless I am talking about a business programming team which has coders.

 Return to Richard Stallman's home page.

 Please send comments on these web pages to email@example.com.